-The 185-foot-tall structure looks like several houses stacked atop each other, which it basically is.
-Weidner started with the original 40-by-40 foot log cabin and then realized he could construct pillars that would allow him to put another house on top.
+The 185-foot-tall (56-metre-tall) structure looks like several houses stacked atop each other, which it basically is.
+Weidner started with the original 40-by-40-foot (12-by-12-metre) log cabin and then realised he could construct pillars that would allow him to put another house on top.
 And then another.
 And another.
 Each getting smaller as they ascend into the sky.

-Don’t expect much more height on this quirky house, though – they stopped at 185 feet, as 200 feet is officially federal air space, though it’s possible to see for around 300 miles from the top.
+Don’t expect much more height on this quirky house, though – they stopped at 185 feet, as 200 feet (61 metres) is officially federal air space, though it’s possible to see for around 300 miles (480 kilometres) from the top.

 Weidner has been working on the project off and on since the late ‘90s (he’s a lawyer in Anchorage, which keeps him busy).
 The major building is finished, but it’ll take a while before the interior is done and the building is habitable.
 Weidner said he’d like to make the first few floors rooms for his family to stay in.